 If the baby is due in the warmer months, have a knitted lightweight blanket made in a cotton blend.

-A baby born in the cooler months (who is not sensitive to wool) a knitted blanket made from superwash wool such as merino would be the go.
+For a baby born in the cooler months (who is not sensitive to wool), a knitted blanket made from superwash wool such as merino would be ideal.

-Knitters recommend Acrylic or Cotton Blends for their softness and machine wash ability.
-These types of yarn come in a variety of colors and are relatively inexpensive.
+Turns out, Knitters recommend Acrylic or Cotton Blends for their softness and machine washability.
+These types come in a variety of colors and are relatively inexpensive.

 Yarn That Knitters Swear By For Baby Blankets

-Lion Brand Vanna’s Choice has a wonderful variety of brighter trendier colors.
-This isn’t quite as soft as some of the other baby yarns but among 100% acrylic yarns it’s pretty good.
+Lion Brand Vanna’s Choice – has a wonderful variety of brighter trendier colors.
+It isn’t quite as soft as some of the other baby yarns, but among 100% acrylic yarns it’s pretty good.
 Machine washable and dryable.

-Lion Brand Yarn 430-213B Jiffy Thick and Quick Yarn- Using a soft bulky weight yarn like this will cut down on the time taken to knit and make for an extra cuddly blanket.
+Lion Brand Yarn 430-213B Jiffy Thick and Quick Yarn– Using a soft, bulky weight yarn like this will cut down on time taken to knit.
+It’ll make for an extra cuddly blanket.

-Knit Picks Brava - 100% acrylic that comes in a large range of bright colors.
+Knit Picks Brava – 100% acrylic that comes in a broad range of bright colors.
 Soft and easy to work with.
 Machine Washable and Dryable on low.

 Bernat Softee Baby – 100% acrylic, soft to touch and machine washable.

-Lion Brand Yarn 761-157 24-7 Cotton Yarn - This 100% cotton is smooth and soft to the touch.
-Machine washable and drayable.
+Lion Brand Yarn 761-157 24-7 Cotton Yarn – This 100% cotton is smooth and soft to the touch.
+Machine washable and dryable.